Trump ex-campaign chief Manafort seeks more time to review claims about lying

 The judge said the prosecution’s submission lacked “sufficient information” to help inform her decision on whether Manafort did lie and breach his deal.
 Westling said he agreed.

-Asked by Jackson whether the defense team agrees with the basic facts in the Mueller team’s filing, Westling said he still could not say.
+Asked by Jackson whether the defence team agrees with the basic facts in the Mueller team’s filing, Westling said he still could not say.

 “We had a conversation with the government earlier today where they were more forthcoming ... and I think we can continue to work through getting the detail we need to be able to answer that question,” Westling said.